Understanding Croatian Wine with Cliff Rames

 Down in Hvar, there is a visionary winemaker called Andro Tomic who does a great job at harnessing indigenous varieties and making them approachable for those who are new to Croatian wines.
 In Slavonia, you have Vlado Krauthaker who is doing amazing things.
 A lot of winemakers in Slavonia are unsung heroes doing great work.

 In the Uplands, Bodren is making excellent ice and late harvest wines.
 Tomac is producing amazing sparkling and amphora wines.
 Korak is making one of the finest Pinot Noir wines in Croatia and is a great guy with a strong signature in his winemaking style.

 - We’d like to add on to your recommendation on Alen Bibic.
-We visited the Bibich winery several months ago and got to enjoy a wine-pairing lunch at his estate.
+We visited the Bibich winery several months ago and enjoyed a wine-pairing lunch at his estate.
 It was arguably the best wine-pairing experience.
 The molecular cuisine, which Alen’s wife had prepared, elevated the wines to a whole new level of idyllic charm.
 The Bibich winery certainly sets the bar high for gastronomic tourism.
 Moving forward, what do you see in the trajectory of your projects on Croatian wine?

 It’s been an interesting 10 years; most of the time it has been a one-man show.
 There have been various initiatives to get funding from various sources.
 I have conducted masterclasses and assisted with grand tastings here in New York City.
 I hope to collaborate with the Winemaker’s Association of Croatia in continuing these events.

 The biggest challenge is sustaining the Wines of Croatia project without bankrupting myself.
 I have used my heart and passion to propagating this project and realized that I need to monetize the website in order to move forward.
 The question is how to do that while maintaining the credibility, objectivity, and integrity of the information.
-I have some plans in the work and am re-launching the website soon, so we will take it from there.
+I have some plans in the work and am relaunching the website soon, so we will take it from there.